recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Parameters

 - `serverDefault`: Key on the server.
 This key is used when server side and client hydration.
-If not specified, this hook returns `undefined`.
+If not specified, `undefined` is used.
 - `clientDefault`: Default key when key is not available.
-If not specified, this hook returns `undefined`.
+If not specified, `undefined` is used.

 #### Returns